wentallout/cult-hunter/README.md

 One possible theory: the universe senses this massive lack of balance cause by the 12 Cults so it send an extremely powerful "guardian" to fix it.

 ## Gameplay (I need to learn how to code)
-I want the game to be a Roguelike with RPG elements.
+I want the game to be a 2D side-scrolling Roguelike with RPG elements.

-EX: if player lose on that stage, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...
+If player lose on that stage, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...

-Probably violent combat like John Wick, DOOM or Kill Bill.
-I will think about it when I start coding lmao.
+Combat: has to be super violent.